-This course will cover the advanced strategies, rationale and skill fundamentals involved in intercollegiate soccer.
+Credit course for grade or Pass/No Pass This course will cover the advanced strategies, rationale and skill fundamentals involved in intercollegiate soccer.

-ATH-240 Intercollegiate Volleyball
+ATH-240 Intercollegiate Volleyball 3.0 Units/10.0 hours LAB

 This course will cover the skill fundamentals, game strategies, rules, regulations and conditioning appropriate to volleyball for the purpose of participation in all scheduled events.
 Competing in intercollegiate athletics may be limited to those who possess the necessary physical skills.
 The passing of a medical examination is necessary for participation.
 All intercollegiate sports entail practice at the designated time and place; and meet for a minimum of ten hours per week.